ngryzi/Correlation_Exercise/README.md

 This project is implemented in R. To run the analysis, you will need:

 - R (version 3.6.0 or later)
-- RStudio (optional, but recommended for ease of use)
+- RStudio

 ## How to Run

-1. Clone this repository to your local machine.
+1. Copy this repository to a folder in your device.
+2. open `Correlation_Exercise.Rproj` first to set the directory
-2. Open `Correlation_Exercise.Rmd` in RStudio or your preferred R environment.
+3. Open `Correlation_Exercise.Rmd` in RStudio.
-3. Run the Rmd file to reproduce the analysis and view the results.
+4. Run the Rmd file to reproduce the analysis and view the results.